jumanasathik/BioPython_Project/README.md

 - Conserved regions
 - Functional annotation

-Results are stored in Blast_results.txt.
+Analysis results are stored in Blast_analysis.txt.

 Step 3 – Functional Annotation
 Based on the top BLAST hit, the protein is predicted to be a zinc-finger DNA-binding transcription factor, likely involved in regulating gene expression in humans.